 - If the product says full-spectrum, it should come with test results showing the full cannabinoid and terpene profile.
 If they don't have test results, how can they attest to full-spectrum?

-CBD isolate does have benefits of its own or Epidiolex never would've made it to market.
-However, most agree full-spectrum extracts provide superior benefits over and above singular cannabinoids.
+CBD isolate does have pros of its own or Epidiolex never would've made it to market.
+However, most agree full-spectrum extracts are superior to singular cannabinoids.
 As with all CBD products, do your homework on the product, learn how its produced, and research the company before you commit to purchase.
 Ask for proof of the "full-spectrum" designation and avoid companies that can't provide adequate test results for their products.